ahmeda110/Supply/README.md

 3. A pop up screen should appear asking for a username and password, this is the username and password you would use to access your local inventory.sql database.
-If the inventory.sql is not installed, we have provided one for you to run in your workbench (located inside assets folder).
+If the inventory.sql is not installed, we have provided one for you to run in your workbench (located in the root directory).
  4. If the login was successful new screen should appear prompting your inputs.

  ## Notes